Table of Contents

-If you’re looking for general snapshot of what SEO is without really diving into and reading everything I have to say, then take a look at the Periodic Table of SEO factors the geniuses at Search Engine Journal came up with:
+If you’re looking for a general snapshot of what SEO is without really diving into and reading everything I have to say, then take a look at the Periodic Table of SEO factors the team at Search Engine Journal came up with:

 A Simple Analogy

-Picture this, your website is like your digital store or location.
-Now imagine someone finds your store through advertisements elsewhere and has high expectations.
+Your website is like your digital store or location.
+Imagine someone finds your store through advertisements elsewhere and has high expectations.
 They enter your building (website) and see that the floor is dirty, you’re out of stock on products, and your sales staff doesn’t know anything.

 Just like a store, SEO needs to be maintained routinely.
 Traffic patterns need to be reviewed, the quality of the content needs to be updated and changed to conform to the market search patterns and requests, and your site needs to conform to new search engine algorithm updates.